Daksh-404/EvolutionaryAlgo-MLC-Trials/README.md

-# Permutation Driven Evolutionary Ordering with Dependency Filtering for Multi-Label Classification
+# Permutation Driven Evolutionary Ordering with Dependency Filtering for Multi-Label Classification(GenStaC)

 Conducting trials on utilizing various evolutionary algorithms and techniques to solve Multi-Label Classification problem.
 A Problem Transformation approach is used with respect to the utilization of Evolutionary techniques for our classification purposes.